Wausau Office-Children's Wisconsin

 Our Marathon County Family Resource Center is a place for parents to learn to be the best possible parents they can be.
-Two office locations provide programming throughout Marathon County and provide a nurturing environment in which parents can connect with resources, access programs, and enjoy family activities with their children at no cost.
+Our office location provides programming throughout Marathon County and provides a nurturing environment in which parents can connect with resources, access programs and enjoy family activities with their children at no cost.

 Join the conversation on the Family Resource Centers of Marathon County Facebook page.

 Programs are provided free of charge.
 Please call to register for programs.
 This allows us to continue providing quality programming.
 Programming is developed on an ongoing basis in response to community needs and requests.
 For a list of our programs, see our Marathon County Family Matters newsletter.

 Abuse can be scary for kids, parents and other family members.
 Children who may have been harmed come to a child advocacy center to talk about the abuse and get medical care.
 It is a safe place for children to receive help.
 Call us at (715) 848-8600.

 Child Advocacy Center staff do case reviews, and provide expert court testimony and professional consultations.
 In addition, staff also provide the following services:

 - Child abuse assessments: The assessment process includes a complete medical examination and an interview with a social worker specially trained to work with traumatized kids.
 All work is carefully documented on videotape or DVD to meet judicial standards.

 - Referrals: Following an assessment, suspected victims of abuse will be referred to psychological counselors, family counselors, medical care and psychiatric and developmental rehabilitation specialists in their home communities who can aid in the recovery process.